Yangshen0325/specmutual/README.md

 ## Overview

 Main features:
-- Simulation of island colonization and diversification of species embedded in mu.tualistic networks.
+- Simulation of island colonization and diversification of species embedded in mutualistic networks.
 - Integration of mutualistic network constraints on macroevolutionary processes.